akuzko/rehash/README.md

 easy-to use mapping.
 Inspired by [hash_mapper](https://github.com/ismasan/hash_mapper), but has a more DRY and robust API.

 Do not be confused with Ruby's core `Hash#rehash` method.
-This gem is used for mapping values from source hash into another one.
+This gem has nothing to do with it and is used solely for mapping values from source hash into another one.

 [![build status](https://secure.travis-ci.org/akuzko/rehash.png)](http://travis-ci.org/akuzko/rehash)